josch/plakativ/README.md

 Installation
 ============

-Plakativ is available from pypi: https://pypi.org/project/img2pdf/
+Plakativ is available from pypi: https://pypi.org/project/plakativ/

 Thus you can just run `pip install plakativ` on your platform of choice.

 For Microsoft Windows users, PyInstaller based .exe files are produced by appveyor.
-If you don't want to install Python before using img2pdf you can head to appveyor and click on "Artifacts" to download the latest version: https://ci.appveyor.com/project/josch/plakativ
+If you don't want to install Python before using plakativ you can head to appveyor and click on "Artifacts" to download the latest version: https://ci.appveyor.com/project/josch/plakativ

 Complex Layouter